zbendhiba/zbendhiba/README.md

 ### Hi there 👋

-With over 15 years of industry experience, I'm currently a Senior Software Engineer at Red Hat, specializing in Integration and Open Source technologies.
-My passion lies in addressing complex challenges within Cloud Native environments.
-Within the Apache Camel community, I actively contribute to various topics, aiming to enhance the integration capabilities of Cloud Native applications, particularly within the Quarkus framework.
+I am Zineb Bendhiba, a member of the Apache Camel Project Management Committee and a Senior Software Engineer at Red Hat, specializing in Integration and Open Source technologies.
+My expertise centers on solving complex challenges in Cloud Native environments.
+Actively contributing to the Apache Camel community, I focus on advancing integration capabilities within Cloud Native applications, especially leveraging the Quarkus framework.
+My work is driven by a passion for pioneering solutions that shape the future of technology.

-For more information about me, visit my website [zinebbendhiba.com](https://zinebbendhiba.com/about/)